On 29 March 1901, Australia held its first federal election.*

 Barring a few teething problems, our first federal election was seen as a success, both politically (average turnout of 60%) and logistically (given technology at the time and the vastness of many electorates).
 Voting was voluntary with a “first past the post” system.

 While no party won sufficient votes or seats to have a majority in either House of our new Parliament (75 seats in the Reps, 36 in the Senate), Barton's Protectionist Party (31 seats) got the most votes and seats in the lower house.
-The main opposition was the Australian Free Trade and Liberal Association, which won 28 seats, with 14 state-based Labour members and two Queensland independents.
+The main opposition was the Australian Free Trade and Liberal Association (Free Trade Party), which won 28 seats, with 14 state-based Labour members and two Queensland independents.

 During the first sitting of Parliament (on 9 May 1901 in Melbourne’s Parliament House), the state-based Labour members caucused to form the Federal Parliamentary Labour Party (founding the ALP).
 Labour leader, Chris Watson, decided to support Protectionists in minority government as, politically, they were more closely aligned.
 This made Edmund Barton our first elected PM.